 In a one-to-one session, you may well be able to teach a beginner enough in 30 minutes for them to be able to complete a game, remove dead stones from inside territory and count the score.
 It may seem that this should be possible for a class of thirty too, but it isn't.
 Don't feel tempted to fight this by cramming too much into the session.
 The inevitable result would be that the session becomes a lecture, and you will lose the attention of your audience.

 Your goal is not to ensure that your pupils can play Go properly after your session, but to give them some (probably incomplete) idea of what the game is like, and to leave them wanting to play more.
 If your pupils have done nothing more than play first-capture, or any other half-way-house game, and enjoyed it, you will have succeeded.
 Then you can give them some resources provided by us and they can continue learning at the pace they want.

 If you haven't been into a school as a visitor before, you may feel apprehensive about what it will be like, and perhaps afraid of making some faux pas.
 You may find the atmosphere hectic at first, but don't worry.
 You will be escorted throughout your visit, and if you remember the advice above about demeanour and be yourself, you'll be fine.

-If you feel you need some advice or ideas about how to run your session, tell the BGA Youth Development Officer or the BGA Education Officer and we can arrange to discuss it with you on the phone.
+If you feel you need some advice or ideas about how to run your session, tell one of our Youth Committee members and we can arrange to discuss it with you on the phone.
 If you prefer to see it done before you try it yourself, we may be able to arrange for an experienced Go teacher to come to one of the school visits in your area together with you and perhaps other volunteers in your club or region.

 You're quite likely to be asked questions about the UK Go Challenge.
 The information you need is on its web site , and there is a summary in the flier we will provide you.